Solving logistic regression problem in Julia

 end

-Now we can rewrite goal function
+Now we can rewrite the goal function:

 function goal_function(omega::Array{Float64,2}, beta::Float64, data::Array{Float64,2}, labels::Array{Float64,1})